marcelwgn/WinUI-UnitTest-Templates/readme.md

 ## Updates

-This extension has been updated to work with current stable WinUI and MSTest versions as at 03 October 2023.
+This extension has been updated to work with current stable WinUI and MSTest versions as of 03 October 2023.

 TargetFramework and TargetPlatformMinVersion are: